The Average Cost of a Wedding

 Wedding insurance policies cover a wide variety of items, from lost rings to injured guests.

-Cancellation insurance covers the deposits you made on the venue, DJ, vendors, photography, and so on.
+Cancellation insurance covers the deposits made on the venue, DJ, vendors, photography, and so on.
 It might also cover loss or damage of attire, rings, cake, gifts, and other items, depending on the provisions in your policy.

 Liability insurance covers injuries to the people who attend your wedding.